Subterranean Rising

 I poised my camera on a deserted deck while cruising to capture the colorful junk, a type of Chinese sailing ship with fully battened sails.
 The vessel passed at a far distance through the surreal limestone formations jutting out of the South China Sea.
 After returning home, I eagerly surveyed my photos, and two dark figures on the junk's deck startled me.
 I zoomed in, and there they were!
 Like in psychotherapy, it's amazing what we see when we look closely!!

-I do not know these children, and they do not know a stranger watches them with pleasure from a third-story balcony overlooking a beautiful chapel where the wedding party has gathered.
-The flower girl commanded my attention, perhaps because I was drawn to her exuberance.
-Possibly her older brother balances the rings carefully on a pillow with a consummate sense of responsibility.
-What does he feel as he eyes the flower child with a sense of brotherly care?
-In time, his sister may sadly form restraints, but for now, she is free.
+I do not know these children, and they do not know me, a stranger who watches them with pleasure from a third-story balcony overlooking a beautiful chapel as a wedding party gathers.
+The flower girl’s exuberance commanded my attention.
+Her older brother conveys an earnest sense of responsibility as he carefully balances the wedding rings on a delicate pillow, eyeing his sister with tender brotherly love.
+In time, his sister may form restraints, but for now, she is free.

 The veins of the lily pads in the pond outside our DEFT classroom at the Skirball Cultural Center flow with colors.
 Their tranquil beauty inspires and quiets me each time I go there to train.
 As our group assembles, I feel activation in my body.
 When the violinist tightens the strings of the instrument to produce the right pitch, we call it fine-tuning.
 Something similar happens inside my body when it begins readying to attune to another human being, either a client or trainee.
 The heightened state of mental and emotional alertness produces physiological sensations.
 The lily pond reminds me to be still and become receptive.